 See the education link at the beginning for reports on State primary schools.

 To get a broader picture for you, last night I talked to a man we know: the Principal of a State High School (conveniently cornered at a party we gave) and I asked which State primary schools are best.
 Without hesitation he said "Rossmoyne, Kensington, Willeton, Shenton Park, Floreat, and any of the other leafy suburbs."

 Your list 1-13 is all leafy suburbs, so you should be OK.
 And I see you already have Floreat there.
 Which is pretty close to the ocean, so it may suit your longer-term plans.

 My husband and I are a young couple moving to Perth this year.
 I am a nurse and he is a maintenance engineer.
 We would like to live somewhere not too far away from nightlife/amenities, but would like to live in a suburb as near to a beach as possible in a new style house.
 I have been informed that I will get a job almost anywhere in perth, but could do with some advice re work for my husband.

 Fremantle is a coastal city that brims with nightlife and amenities.
 And down the coast from there is a whopping industrial area (Kwinana) that employs maintenance engineers by the gross.
 Kwinana has a BP Refinery, Alcoa, and some other chemical plants of great size.

 So if you want to live in a new house that's not too far from the beach, and not too far from Kwinana, then concentrate on these suburbs:

-Fremantle itself (most houses are old and renovated, but new ones too)
+Fremantle itself (most houses are old and renovated, but

 Any of these places will mean your husband will have a little commute to Kwinana (assuming he works there).
 But not too bad.